Watch Your BAC

 - If you cannot find this email, contact email@example.com for assistance.

-Students may log in and out of the Blackboard course at any point in time, however the survey should be finished in one sitting.
+Students may log in and out of the Canvas course at any point in time, however the survey should be finished in one sitting.

 About This Requirement

-All incoming students, including first year, GAP, transfer and exchange students, are required to complete Watch Your BAC: Part 1 before arriving on campus.
+All incoming students, including first year, January admits, transfer and exchange students, are required to complete Watch Your BAC: Part 1 before arriving on campus.

 To ensure a 100% completion rate, we will track compliance, alongside the Office of Community Standards, and follow-up with those students who do not fulfill this requirement.
 A hold may be placed on any student's account who has not completed both the online course and survey, preventing them from registering for classes, adding/dropping courses, and/or participating in the housing lottery.
 If a student has already registered for classes and/or received their housing assignment, the Office of Community Standards may drop them from their classes and/or cancel their housing agreement.
 Additionally, this type of hold indicates that one is not in good standing with the College, which may result in a loss of various College-related privileges including, but not limited to, receiving one's grades, being cleared to graduate, being eligible to serve in leadership positions, and participating in study abroad/off-shore courses.
 A notification of non-compliance will be issued to students who do not complete the program and will be placed in their file.